Qazeer/InfoSec-Notes/Windows/Local_privilege_escalation.md

 The `Invoke-PrivescAudit` / `Invoke-AllChecks` cmdlets will run all the checks implemented by PowerSploit's `PowerUp.ps1`.
 The script can be either injected directly into memory as specified above or can be imported using the file.

+Note that `PowerUp` is not actively maintained in the master branch of the `PowerShellMafia`'s `PowerSploit` GitHub repository.

 ```
 # powershell.exe -nop -exec bypass